 - cluster.uuid is the UUID of the replica set.
 Every instance in a replica set will have the same cluster. uuid value.
-This value is also stored in box.space. schema system space. - id corresponds to replication.id (see below). - lsn corresponds to replication.lsn (see below). - memory has the statistics about memory (see below). - pid is the process ID.
-This value is also shown by tarantool module and by the Linux command ps -A. - ro is true if the instance is in "read-only" mode (same as read only in box.cfg{}).

-- signature is the sum of all lsn values from the vector clocks (vclock) of all instances in the replica set. - status corresponds to replication.upstream.status (see below). - uptime is the number of seconds since the instance started.
-This value can also be retrieved with tarantool.uptime(). - uuid corresponds to replication.uuid (see below). - vclock corresponds to replication.downstream.vclock (see below). - version is the Tarantool version.
-This value is also shown by tarantool -V. - vinyl returns runtime statistics for vinyl storage engine.
+This value is also stored in box.space.schema system space. - gc() returns the state of the Tarantool garbage collector including the checkpoints and their consumers (users); see details below. - id corresponds to replication.id (see below). - lsn corresponds to replication.lsn (see below). - memory() returns the statistics about memory (see below). - pid is the process ID.
+This value is also shown by tarantool module and by the Linux command ps -A. - ro is true if the instance is in "read-only" mode (same as read only in box.cfg{}), or if status is 'orphan'. - signature is the sum of all lsn values from the vector clocks (vclock) of all instances in the replica set. - status corresponds to replication.upstream.status (see below). - uptime is the number of seconds since the instance started.
+This value can also be retrieved with tarantool.uptime(). - unid corresponds to replication.unid (see below). - vclock corresponds to replication.downstream.vclock (see below). - version is the Tarantool version.
+This value is also shown by tarantool -V. - vinyl() returns runtime statistics for the vinyl storage engine.
+This function is deprecated, use box.stat.vinyl() instead.